Posted on

 Here’s how Smart Manager simplifies managing your post types:

-• Bulk delete in seconds: Easily delete old posts, expired listings, test orders, or unused coupons.
-Store cleanup = done and dusted.
+• Bulk delete in seconds: Clear out old posts, expired listings, test orders or unused coupons with a couple of clicks.

-• Duplicate entries easily: Need a copy of a post, product, or page?
-Duplicate one, many, or all items in a few clicks.
-Creating a new course that’s similar to the old one?
-Clone and customize—it’s that simple.
+• Duplicate entries easily: Need a copy of a product, post or page?
+Duplicate one — or many — instantly.
+Perfect when you’re creating a new course, page layout or product that’s similar to an existing one.

-Get the data you need—your way.
-Export customizable CSVs for all post types and taxonomies.
-Use them for reporting, inventory planning, or sharing with vendors.
+• Export fully customizable CSVs: Export exactly the data you need — across all post types and taxonomies.
+Ideal for reporting, inventory planning, audits or sharing information with vendors.

 Smart Manager puts all your content controls in one easy-to-use dashboard.
 It isn’t just a plugin—it’s your WordPress command center.